mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 58:35

 This is [a] very natural attitude to our life.
 That's why [Dogen Zenji](glossary#dogen) says, "Cease all involvement.
 Throw away all affairs."
 Don't worry about certain sound of the cars; so what?
 How can you throw away?
 Simplify; you should simplify your activity, yourself and object.
 Let's see the relationship with subject and object. ...
-See the relationship simplified, between you and [zazen](glossary#zazen) , [or] study, or playing guitar, whatever.
+See the relationship simplified, between you and [zazen](glossary#zazen), [or] study, or playing guitar, whatever.
 At that time, very naturally, how can you simplify?
 Anyway, let's practice  [samadhi](glossary#samadhi).
 Samadhi is one-pointedness.
 If you come from one-pointedness, there is [egolessness](glossary#egolessness).
 Let egolessness simplify your life.
 Manifest simplicity; simplify your life.
 Because you can offer yourself into the object; zazen, and study, et cetera.

 ##### 1:00:05